KamleshVP/convertToWordFile/README.md

 ## Contributing

-Fisrt Run the program in eclise after that enter value then click enter Button.
+Fisrt Run the program in Eclipse after that enter value then click enter Button.
 Please make sure to update tests as appropriate.

 ## Licence